As the war on diet continues to rage, here’s an earlier debate I was commissioned to write in 2010.

 The natural procession of organic foods swelling our national shelves has given rise to a new breed of health-hungry consumer.
 This neutralised carbon copy offsets the once guilt-racked minds of inner urban supermarket mums as they wade through a sea of processed, nutrient enriched consumables with magical claims.

 The organic shopper’s basket overflows with a collective bounty of processed food is a gourmet escalator to a disease-free longevity.
 Gone are the peace-loving hippy associations once hyper linked with healthy food.
 The new breed drives a Hybrid and knows that N.A.A.S.A is not a space station.
 Much like the yoga student hell bent on inner peace, who lights up a fag in the car park in a post Shivasana haze, the pseudo-spiritual connotations that embalm high brow organic shoppers offer a new spin on fashion labels.
-They can be seen squinting over nutritional panels in the nature aisle or thumbing the mainstream food press for the latest organic product.
+You can see them squinting over nutritional panels in the nature aisle or thumbing the mainstream food press for the latest organic product.

-Being actively involved in the organic movement in Australia for fifteen years with an organic cooking school, a holistic nutrition clinic and the delivery of organic events for Melbourne Food and Wine Festival, I have witnessed and celebrated organic food finally integrating into the mainstream.
+Being actively in the middle of the organic movement in Australia for fifteen years with an organic cooking school, a holistic nutrition clinic and the delivery of organic events for Melbourne Food and Wine Festival, I have witnessed and celebrated organic food finally integrating into the mainstream.
 The food media teased me for being the “Don’t Panic, It’s Organic” lady – the name of many successful cooking classes and events – with a cheeky, yet conventional smirk.

 During this time I have watched an endless stream of diners at organic cafés and restaurants hoe into three courses and coffee with abundant enthusiasm that they can continue to overeat because it’s organic.
 Yet the health issues remain.
 The pandemic of diabetes and obesity continues and the syndrome of the irritable bowel is becoming an epidemic.